-Planning & Zoning Staff Report to the Planning Commission Meeting of May 22, 2019 Page 7 of 19
+Planning & Zoning Staff Report to Town Council Meeting of June 3, 2019 Page 8 of 19

 Off-street parking and loading

 Retail Parking

 Per Section 18-130, one parking space is required for every 200 square feet of commercial space.
 A total of 12 spaces are required for the revised 2,264 square feet of commercial space proposed on the ground level of the building.
 All off-street parking for the retail/commercial space is located in the surface level parking and parking structure accessed from Center Street.
 Pedestrian access is provided directly from the parking to the rear of the retail spaces as well as an elevator from the parking garage to a retail lobby.